The Toxic Avenger Part II

-The Toxic Avenger Part II is a 1989 American superhero black comedy film released by Troma Entertainment.
+The Toxic Avenger Part II is a 1989 American superhero comedy film released by Troma Entertainment.
 It is the second installment of The Toxic Avenger franchise.
-It was directed by Lloyd Kaufman and features The Toxic Avenger in an adventure to Japan to meet his father.
+It was directed by Lloyd Kaufman and Michael Herz and features The Toxic Avenger in an adventure to Japan to meet his father.
 Devilman and Cutie Honey creator Go Nagai makes a cameo appearance.
 The film is also the debut of actor/martial artist Michael Jai White and musician/composer/performance artist Phoebe Legere.

 Plot

 Melvin Junko has been transformed into the superhero known as the Toxic Avenger.
 He has made Tromaville a safe place again.
 His blind girlfriend Claire gets him a job at the Tromaville Center for the Blind.

 Apocalypse Inc., a New York-based chemical company, finds Tromaville to be the perfect home for its new takeover site, and has an employee disguised as a PUS deliveryman deliver a bomb into the center.
 Claire escapes upon learning of the bomb, but everyone else is killed.
 When the deliveryman and an Apocalypse construction worker arrive to begin their takeover, the Toxic Avenger emerges from the rubble and kills them.
 This leads to an all-out assault by members of Apocalypse Inc. Toxie defeats the thugs.
-Displeased, the Chairman orders his number one Mona Malfaire to call a meeting with the board of directors and fire the entire personnel department.
+Displeased, the chairman orders his number one Mona Malfaire to call a meeting with the board of directors and fire the entire personnel department.

 Apocalypse Inc. discover Toxie's father had left him and his mother when he was a baby.
 Using one of their "bad girls" as Toxie's psychologist, they convince Toxie to go to Japan to look for his father even though he has reservations about leaving Claire.
 Claire tells Toxie to go find his father.
 Toxie heads to Japan using a windsurfboard and a paper, asking for his father from the worker at a local Japanese restaurant.
 However, forgetting his passport, he enters Tokyo Godzilla-style, shocking a group of beachgoers.
 He runs into Masami, who is at first shocked, but befriends him after he saves her from some thugs.
 She offers to help him find his father.

 Apocalypse Inc. takes advantage of Toxie's absence and begins a hostile takeover of Tromaville.
 People who stand up against them are beaten or killed.